-The management of RWE Aktiengesellschaft (“RWE”) as well as the management of its group companies (“RWE Group”) is primarily determined by the laws that apply for the respective company and – regarding the German listed companies RWE and innogy SE – by the rules set forth in the latest version of the German Corporate Governance Code.
+The management of RWE Aktiengesellschaft (“RWE”) as well as the management of its group companies (“RWE Group”) is primarily determined by the laws that apply for the respective company, the Articles of Incorporation and – regarding the German listed companies RWE and innogy SE – by the rules set forth in the latest version of the German Corporate Governance Code.

-The Executive Board regularly, promptly and comprehensively informs the Supervisory Board of all issues related to business performance that are material to the RWE Group, major transactions as well as the latest earnings situation along with the company’s risk position and risk management.
+RWE's Board of Management and Supervisory Board work closely together for the benefit of the company and are in regular contact with each other.
+In particular, the Executive Board regularly, promptly and comprehensively informs the Supervisory Board of all issues related to strategic orientation, business performance that are material to the RWE Group, major transactions as well as the latest earnings situation along with the company’s risk position, risk management and “Compliance”.
 Deviations in the business trend from preceding forecasts and targets are commented and reasoned in detail.
-Furthermore, the Executive Board regularly reports on compliance, i.e. actions taken to adhere to statutory regulations and internal company policies, an issue for which the Executive Board is also responsible.

 In addition, the Articles of Incorporation of RWE (Art.
 7) and the Rules of Procedure for the Supervisory Board (Art.
 8) include a list of transactions for which RWE’s Executive Board requires the RWE’s Supervisory Board approval.
 Due to the Rules of Procedure for the Supervisory Board (Art.
 8 sec.
 3), this reservation for certain transactions also applies if the Executive Board of RWE is involved in these transactions regarding affiliated companies by way of instructions, approvals, voting or in any other way.
 Anyway, the aforementioned does not apply for innogy SE which is managed as a financial participation.
 Pursuant to the regulations of the Agreement on Basic Principles (Grundlagenvereinbarung) between RWE and innogy SE, investment decisions as well as questions regarding capital market allocation are in the sole responsibility of innogy SE and do not require RWE’s Executive Board approval.
 Also the group wide list of transactions for which the RWE’s Supervisory Board approval is required (Art.
 8 sec.
 3) does not apply for transactions regarding innogy SE and its affiliated companies.